phdru/m_librarian/docs/command_line.rst

 unconditionally with a dot.
 That is, format `%f` is equivalent to `%f.%e`.

-Option `--format format` allows to overwrite this configuration value.
+Option `-F|--format format` allows to overwrite this configuration value.

 Option `--get-many N` allows to download many books (at most N, where N is an integer).
 Options `--get-many N` and `--get` are, of course,